ComSSA/www.comssa.org.au/minutes/2017-07-28/index.md

 ## Agenda Items

 ### VP Resignation

+- Connor Beardsmore has given the committee formal notice that he will resign
 - Jordan V read out relevant constitution notes
 - Need to hold an SGM
   - With vote to fill vacancy
   - Date + time?
     - August 23rd
     - Wednesday common free time in a couple of weeks
     - put some food on to get members
 - Need to notify guild about committee change

 ## Past Events